-We gave this card 4 out of 5 Stars because it provides a relatively good amount of cash back in a variety of bonus categories, and earns an above-average amount on every other purchase compared to other credit cards, at no annual fee.
+We give the Chase Freedom Unlimited® 5 out of 5 Stars because it provides a lot of cash back in a variety of bonus categories, and earns an above-average amount on every other purchase compared to other credit cards.
 It also gets points for the long intro APR and having no annual fee.

-- 1.5% cash back on every purchase, no time spent thinking about bonus categories
+- 1.5% cash back on every other purchase

 - No annual fee